iabdulin/rewards_redemption/README.md

 6. Run `docker-compose exec backend rails db:migrate` to migrate the database.
 7. Backend is available at: `http://localhost:3000/`
 8. Database is available at: `postgres:password@localhost:5432/rr_development`
+9. Fixtures can be loaded with `docker compose exec backend rails db:fixtures:load`

 #### Frontend